openjs-foundation/cross-project-council/WORKING_GROUPS.md

 ### WG Meetings

-The WG meets weekly on a Google Hangout On Air.
+The WG meets weekly on a Zoom Webinar.
 A designated moderator approved by the WG runs the meeting.
 Each meeting should be published to YouTube.